sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

                Friday-10:00-start, Friday-14:00-stop

 You can also have start and stop events spanning different days.
-To have a transfer which is active from Monday to Wednesday and then again active from Friday to Saturday, use::
+To have a transfer that is active from Monday to Wednesday and then again active from Friday to Saturday, use::

     [transfers/6b775eec-f98b-4527-811f-fd8c5c71a028]